-U.S. lawmakers press Boeing CEO on 737 MAX development
+Boeing CEO admits mistakes on key 737 MAX safety system

 On Tuesday, U.S. senators expressed dismay that 2016 instant messages discussing erratic behavior of simulator software - a replica of the system aboard the jetliner - did not prompt an immediate reaction from the company.

 For months, Boeing had largely failed to acknowledge blame, instead vowing to make a “safe plane safer.”
-Tuesday’s hearing represents Boeing’s broadest acceptance of responsibility that it made mistakes, but Muilenburg stopped short of what some lawmakers and family members had sought.
+Tuesday’s hearing represented Boeing’s broadest acceptance of responsibility that it made mistakes, but Muilenburg stopped short of what some lawmakers and family members had sought.

 As they were at Tuesday’s Senate hearing, family members of victims were seated closely behind Muilenburg on Wednesday at the House hearing.